 The video is hilarious!

 I wanted to make something ridiculous and mad about the shoes.
-Me and Stuart Hammond wrote a script, and we worked with Hellicar and Lewis, and Dan Joyce (who used to be in Dirty Sanchez, who is a sick video producer now, and his flatmate Kye, who did all the 3D effects.
+Me and Stuart Hammond wrote a script, and we worked with Hellicar and Lewis, and Dan Joyce who used to be in Dirty Sanchez and is a sick video producer now, and his flatmate Kye, who did all the 3D effects.
 Whatever I wanted, they could do it.
 So instead of filming skateboarding, I wanted to do something different.
-I don’t know what the response is gonna be like, because it’s kind of out there...
+I don't know what the response is gonna be like, because it's kind of out there...
 I just wanted people to watch it and think these people have too much time on their hands!

 What inspires the collaborations?